-- Entry application will only be processed after receipt of full payment of the entry fee.
+- Entry application will only be processed after receipt of full payment of the prescribed entry fee.

-- The Standard Chartered Nairobi Marathon is organised in accordance with the rules and regulations of the AK, World Athletics and AIMS and all participants agree to abide by these rules and regulations and comply with all reasonable directions and decisions made by the officials and representatives of the World Athletics and AIMS.
+- The Standard Chartered Nairobi Marathon is organised in accordance with the rules and regulations of the Athletics Kenya, World Athletics and Association of International Marathons and Distance Races(AIMS) and all participants agree to abide by these rules and regulations and comply with all reasonable directions and decisions made by the officials and representatives of the World Athletics and AIMS.

 - Participants of 42km, 21km and 10km must be over 18years of age.